syncfusion-content/maui-docs/MAUI/DateTime-Slider/track.md

 documentation: ug
 ---

-# Track in .NET MAUI Slider (SfDateTimeSlider)
+# Track in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section helps to learn about how to customize the track in the date-time slider.
+This section helps to learn about how to customize the track in the DateTime Slider.

 ## Track color